Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/03-rtl_stream_kernel_integration/README.md

 ~~~
 ### rtc_alpha_tb.cpp

-This program first judge the running mode according to the environment variable *XCL_EMULATION_MODE*, then choose to use binary file *rtc_alpha_hw.xclbin* or *rtc_alpha_hw_emu.xclbin* to mix the generated real time clock images to a background image.
-The user can select background image, set time format, set clock time by command parameters.
-The user can also change the color, size, and position of the clock image by modified the program source code.
-This test program also use *xclRegRead* API to read the value of register *time_val* of *rtc_gen* kernel and use to value to control image display refresh.
+This program first judges the running mode according to the environment variable *XCL_EMULATION_MODE*, then chooses to use binary file *rtc_alpha_hw.xclbin* or *rtc_alpha_hw_emu.xclbin* to mix the generated real time clock images to a background image.
+The user can select background image, set time format, and set clock time by command parameters.
+The user can also change the color, size, and position of the clock image by modifying the program source code.
+This test program also uses *xclRegRead* API to read the value of register *time_val* of *rtc_gen* kernel and use that value to control image display refresh.

 <br/>

 ## How to Use This Repository

-Before go through the following steps, don't forget to source XRT and Vitis setup files, for example:
+Before going through the following steps, don't forget to source XRT and Vitis setup files, for example:

 ~~~
 source /opt/xilinx/xrt/setup.sh